StreetDog71/meetup-20240924/README.md

 A basic custom block developed during the WordPress Meetup on 24-09-2024 in Lisbon

+# To get started

+1. To install the node_modules, open the terminal in the plugin root folder and run this command:

+npm install

+2. To compile the src folder into the build folder run this command:

+npm start

+This command will keep running and will compile any change you make to the files in the src folder

+3. To compile and minimize your block for production run this command:

+npm run build

+This command will run only once.

 # References:

 Tutorial - How to create a custom block: